mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 #### Regression Analysis

 To get a better sense of these exact trends, simple linear regressions were performed between the `Restaurant %` and `Population %`.
 For purposes of this cursory linear regression, we designate `Restaurant %` of the race we are consider to be the only independent variable.
-The results are summarized in the table below.
+The results are summarized in the table below (p-values removed for brevity).

 <table id="simple-linear-reg">
 <tr>